- Passover, when Jesus Christ was crucified as the “the Lamb of God”; followed by

-Christmas Day could possibly be considered the most celebrated religious holiday on the planet.
+Christmas Day could be considered the most celebrated religious holiday on the planet.

 The date of Christmas on December 25 has been studied for centuries.

-Some think that since it was in the winter, shepherds would not have been in the field with their flocks, but this argument loses credibility when one considers the moderate climate of Bethlehem in December, with an average daily temperature of around 50 degrees, similar to Florida or Texas.
+Some think that since it was in the winter, shepherds would not have been in the field with their flocks, but this argument loses credibility when one considers the moderate climate of Bethlehem in December, with an average daily temperature no lower than 50 degrees, similar to Florida or Texas.